-Next to a treasure hunt, a scavenger hunt is one of my top favorites for a teen party idea.
+Next to a treasure hunt, a scavenger hunt is one of my top favorites for a teen party.
 It may sound a bit babyish but in fact it needn't be at all.
 You can adapt a scavenger hunt to suit any age group or even mixed ages.
 Plus they can be done anywhere and cheaply too.

-It's also a great activity for when you have a bunch of teens who don't know each so well as it forces them to chat to each other and to work as a team.
+It's also a great activity for when you have a bunch of friends who don't know each other so well as it forces them to chat to each other and to work as a team.
 The basis behind a scavenger hunt is that you split into teams and you go off to find a list of items.
 The first team to find everything on their list wins.

 Places to have a scavenger hunt: